Master of Science, with a Concentration in Sport and Exercise Psychology

 - Three letters of recommendation.
 At least two must be from a person with direct knowledge of applicants academic capabilities (e.g., instructor, research supervisor, advisor, etc.).

-- A professional goal statement describing the applicants professional background, motivations for seeking a graduate education in SEP, and career/research interests.
+- A professional goal statement describing the applicants professional background, motivations for seeking a graduate education in SEP, why the current program and desired “track” are an ideal fit, and career/research aspirations.

 |Marc Cormier, Ph.D., CMPC